 What is the Great Exhibition of the North?

 What is it not!
 The Great Exhibition of the North is a series of events and exhibitions which take over the English city of Newcastle and the town of Gateshead this summer.
 There are three trails – art, design, and innovation.
-Each trail takes visitors a different route through the city stopping at landmarks and shows which complement the topic.
+Each trail takes visitors a different route through the city stopping at landmarks and shows which complement the theme.

 As well as the three trails, there are three ‘hubs’ which host their own programme of events and also feature in the trails.
 The hubs are based at the BALTIC Centre for Contemporary Art, Sage Gateshead, and the Great North Museum.
 Sounds complicated, I know but there’s an app which helps you create your own personal itinerary and/or use ones already in action.

 BALTIC Centre for Contemporary Art